-Dr. Michael P. McDonald is Associate Professor of Political Science at University of Florida and a Non-Resident Senior Fellow at the Brookings Institution.
+Dr. Michael P. McDonald is a Professor of Political Science at University of Florida.
 He received his Ph.D. in Political Science from University of California, San Diego and B.S. in Economics from California Institute of Technology.
 He held a one-year post-doc fellowship at Harvard University and previously taught at George Mason University, Vanderbilt University, and University of Illinois, Springfield.

 On the practical side of politics, Dr. McDonald has worked for the national exit poll organization, consulted to the U.S. Election Assistance Commission, consulted to the Pew Center for the States, served on campaign staff for state legislative campaigns in California and Virginia, has worked for national polling firms, has been an expert witness for election lawsuits in Florida and Washington, and has worked as a redistricting consultant or expert witness in Alaska, Arizona, California, Georgia, Michigan, New Jersey, New York, Ohio, Oklahoma, Texas, and Virginia.
 He has worked as a media consultant to ABC and NBC, and is frequently quoted in the media regarding United States elections.
 His opinion editorials have appeared in The Washington Post, The Politico, The Hill, The Milwaukee Journal-Sentinel, The American Prospect, and Roll Call.